musonic/nicleb_old/contact/index.md

 ##How To Get In Touch

-For now just leave a comment on a post or use Twitter - @musonic.
-I'll get email sorted soon.
+nic@nicleb.com

+or

+@musonic on Twitter